 What is Nonprofit Accounting?

-This specialized type of accounting helps nonprofits keep track of their finances.
-Most importantly, they can make informed decisions about how to allocate resources and manage risk and report performance transparently.
+While, nonprofit accounting helps nonprofits keep track of their finances.
+Consequently, it can help make informed decisions about how to allocate resources and manage risk and report performance transparently.

 Main goals include: